rohilrajkarki/rohilrajkarki/README.md

 - 👋 Hi, I’m @rohilrajkarki
-- 👀 I’m interested in mobile app development
+- 👀 I’m interested in web and mobile app development
 - 🌱 I’m currently learning and working on flutter and reactjs